-In this assignment, students will continue to develop their evaluation of the chosen opinion article from the outline and summary in Weeks 1-2.
-This is the next step in the process of writing the Summary-Analysis paper.
-Students will determine the type of arguments use, identify any appeals or fallacies, and choose evidence from the sources listed on the reference page of their outline to show how specific information from these sources either validates or invalidates the claims made by the chosen opinion article.
-Part of this analysis will be written as a paragraph draft and typed directly into the working outline.
-The paragraph should integrate information from at least two research sources.
+In this assignment, students will continue to develop their chosen topic from the outline and annotated bibliography in Weeks 1-2.
+This is the next step in the process of writing the informative academic research paper.
+Students will choose specific evidence from the sources used in the annotated bibliography to create organized, coherent and detailed academic paragraphs that include and integrates information from at least three research sources.
 Drafts are not meant to be perfect but should be as complete as possible.
-The draft paragraph should attempt to adhere to standard APA conventions and rules for accurate English writing mechanics.
+The draft paragraphs should attempt to adhere to standard APA conventions and rules for accurate English writing mechanics.